arramac/ArramacScratch/query.md

 -	Storage efficient: For cost effectiveness, the on-disk storage overhead of the index is bounded and predictable.
 This is crucial because DocumentDB allows the developer to make cost based tradeoffs between index overhead vis-à-vis the query performance.

-For more information, refer to the DocumentDB Indexing documentation.
+Refer to the [DocumentDB samples] (http://code.msdn.microsoft.com/Azure-DocumentDB-NET-Code-6b3da8af#content) on MSDN for how to configure the indexing policy for a collection.
 Let’s now get into the details of the DocumentDB SQL language.

 #Basics of DocumentDB Query